Biomaker/19_Handheld-syringe-pump-with-heating-element/README.md

 ## 4D touchpad
 The code used to interact with the touchscreen is programmed with Workshop using Visi Genie (http://www.4dsystems.com.au/product/4D_Workshop_4_IDE/).
 The main file "syringepump.4DGenie" and the supplementary files containing images and the keyboard layouts in the folder "syringepump.ImgData" are uploaded to the 4D touchscreen.

+The program allows for setting the following parameters:
+Temperature set point, Heater ON/OFF, flow rate (in ml/min), choice of syringe (1, 3, 5, 10, 20, 30 ml BD Plastipak), motor rotation ON/OFF, withdrawal/infusion mode.

+The screen displays the current temperature, also in a plot over time, the flow rate, the choice of syringe, and the motor status.

 ## Arduino

 The code in "SyringePump.ino" is uploaded to the Arduino.